Martin Higgins Conceptual Anarchist

 Bit `er Moon

-A review of Roman Polanski’s Bitter Moon
+A review of Roman Polanski’s 1992 film Bitter Moon

 by Martin Higgins